impostorsguides/impostorsguides.github.io/rbenv/1-h-content.md

 [ -n "$RBENV_DEBUG" ] && set -x
 ```

-This is the same beginning as most of the files we’ve encountered so far: shebang, comments summarizing the purpose and usage of the command, and setting the shell options to exit on first error and to set verbose mode if the user turns debug mode on.
+This is the same beginning as most of the files we've encountered so far: shebang, comments summarizing the purpose and usage of the command, and setting the shell options to exit on first error and to set verbose mode if the user turns debug mode on.
 At some point I may start to skip these lines when we consider new files.

 Next lines of code: